 Some of the main benefits of the Hybrid Propulsion System are a significant additional power for launch and climb rate enhancement.
 Operating both engine and motor simultaneously increases the power available, shortening takeoff run and safely clearing obstacles at the airport.

 However, developers seem primarily focused on emergency use of HPS saying it adds, “a significant safety element in case of [primary engine] failure by providing extra flight time using the electric motor, also as a replacement for the Safety Parachute.”
-Based on many years working with BRS Parachutes, I am certain HPS will not always “replace” the airframe parachute, for example, mid-air collision.
+Based on many years working with BRS Parachutes, I am certain HPS will not always “replace” the airframe parachute, for example, after a mid-air collision.
 Nonetheless, using HPS to solve engine failure or fuel starvation would be much less exciting than firing a ballistic parachute.

 Safety is good, of course, but other uses can come with electric.
 For example, the Israeli/Italian team observed, “In addition, there is the thrust reversal mode for propellers using the electric motor, which makes it possible to stop quickly to shorten landing roll and extend the lifespan of the brakes, and the ability to charge the batteries and save energy.”

 On landing, they say the electric motor can be operated in counter-rotation mode, providing thrust reversal for shorter landing runs.
 The electric engine can also be used as an alternator for battery charging and as a starter for the main engine.
 Electric propulsion can also be used in the air, providing active vibration damping for smoother, low-level flight.

 Developers said HPS provides the pilot with six minutes of critical flight time after engine failure, which they believe should be sufficient in which to find an emergency landing site and set down safely operating on electrical power only.
 HPS is currently offered for the Rotax aircraft engines used by some 200 light aircraft types worldwide.